laberning/openrowingmonitor/README.md

 ### Web Interface

 The web interface visualizes the rowing metrics on any device that can run a browser (i.e. a smartphone that you attach to your rowing machine while training).
-It uses websockets to show the rowing status in realtime.
+It uses websockets to show the rowing status in Realtime.
 Besides that it does not do much (yet).

 <!-- markdownlint-disable-next-line no-inline-html -->
 <img src="doc/img/openrowingmonitor_frontend.png" width="700"><br clear="left">